vyctorhff/vyctorhff/README.md

 - [2006-2007] UFRN (Universidade Federal Rio Grande do Norte) as a trainee frontend and backend developer (java, jboss, structs);
 - [2011-2015] Petrobras as a fullstack developer (java, oracle, weblogic);
 - [2015-2018] Linkcon as a fullstack developer (java, postgresql);
-- [2018-2021] TJ-RN (Tribunal de Justiça do Estado do Rio Grande do Norte) as a tech lead and developer (Java, javascript, Openshift);
+- [2018-2021] TJ-RN (Tribunal de Justiça do Estado do Rio Grande do Norte) as a tech lead and developer (Java, js, Openshift);
 - [2021-2022] Via(Empresa de varejo) as a Java backend developer (Java, javascript, Go, Mongo);
-- [2022-2023] Alelo as backend developer (NodeJS, NestJS, Typescript, Azure, Openshift);
+- [2022-2023] Alelo as backend developer (NodeJS, NestJS, Typescript, Azure, Openshift, Oracle);
-- [2023-2024] Alelo as backend developer (Java, Spring Boot, Azure, Openshift).
+- [2023-2024] Alelo as backend developer (Java, Spring Boot, Azure, Openshift, Oracle).

 ## Contact